Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-*Two years after completion of L4 Certificate - Electrical & Electronic Engineer & Tech.
-‘Overseas’ refers to the percentage of ALL graduates completing this qualification.
-Other indicators refer only to graduates living in New Zealand.
+*Three years after completion of L4 Certificate - Electrical & Electronic Engineer & Tech.

-Most people are in employment two years after graduating with a level 4 Certificate in Electrical and Electronic Engineering and Technology.
-Some are in further education, and very few are overseas or receiving a benefit.
-The median salary is around $34,400 two years after graduating.
+Most people are in employment three years after graduating with a level 4 Certificate in Electrical and Electronic Engineering and Technology.
+Some are overseas, and very few are in further education.
+The median salary is around $64,000 three years after graduating.

-The job of electrical linesworker appears on Immigration New Zealand’s long-term skill shortage list and Canterbury skill shortage list.
+The job of electrical linesworker appears on Immigration New Zealand’s long-term skill shortage lists.
 Electronic equipment trades worker, cabler (data and telecommunications), telecommunications cable jointer, and telecommunications technician are on the immediate skill shortage list (all regions).
 If a job appears on the lists, it means the government is actively encouraging skilled workers from overseas to work in New Zealand.
 A full list is available on the Immigration New Zealand website.
 Other occupations related to telecommunications trades workers are not on the skill shortage lists.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz